 The relation between the fluctuations of water levels and the depth to the water level in wells is shown by the hydrographs of wells 432, 531, and 541 in figure 11.
 Well 432 is a shallow well in the Arkansas valley.
 The water level in this well responds readily to the rains that fall on the valley surface.
 Wells 531 and 541 are upland wells no southern Gray County.
 The depth to water level in well 531 is about 60 feet and in well 541 about 138 feet.
 Because of the greater depth to water level in well 531, it fluctuates less in response to precipitation than does the water level in the shallow valley well (432).
 According to the hydrograph shown in figure 11, the water level in well 541 seems to be unaffected by precipitation.
 It is true that the water level in a well in which the depth to water is great will not readily respond to precipitation, but over a long period of years there should be some comparison between the water level in a deep well and the precipitation, even though it would not be as marked as in a shallow well.

 Figure 11--Hydrographs showing the relation bewteen the monthly fluctuations of the water levels in four wells in Gray County and the monthly precipitation at Cimarron.
 Precipitation data from U.S. Weather Bureau.
-A larger version of this figure is available.

 Of the total precipitation, part is lost by evaporation into the air, part is lost, through runoff, and part is used by growing plants.
 Thus, only a part of the precipitation enters the interstices of the soil and only part of this reaches the zone of saturation.
 When the amount of water absorbed by the soil is greater than can be held against the pull of gravity, a part of the water will move downward to the zone of saturation.
 At the end of the growing season in the fall of the year, the moisture in the upper part of the soil zone is usually depleted.
 Evaporation and transpiration by plants remove most of the moisture in this zone, thereby causing a deficiency in soil moisture.
 Moisture in the depleted soil zone is replenished by fall and winter precipitation.
 Water that enters the interstices of the soil during the fall and winter remains, there until the moisture deficiency is satisfied or until the growing season begins.
 There is relatively little evaporation and transpiration during the fall and winter.
 If there is sufficient precipitation, the moisture deficiency is taken care of and recharge to the zone of saturation takes place.
 If, however, the precipitation is small, all the water may be retained in the soil, and there will be no ground-water recharge.